nekonomokochan/aws-env-creator/README.md

 Default output format [None]: json
 ```

-- Be sure to set the profile name.
+`profile` is optional parameter.

+However, in that case please make sure that AWS-SDK can access SecretManager by some means.

+For example, there are the following methods.

+- Set credentials for default profile.
+- Give access to SecretManager with IAM policy.

-- The access key must also have at least the following permissions.
+The access key must also have at least the following permissions.

 - `secretsmanager:ListSecrets`
 - `secretsmanager:DescribeSecret`
 - `secretsmanager:GetSecretValue`
 - `kms:Decrypt`

 # How To Use